-It will be immediately obvious to anyone perusing these pages that I am not a professional historian.
-I am not an academic.
-And, although those titles don’t exclude my particular intent, this selective review is primarily about the love of what’s gone before, and the desire to unearth and retell adventures with a simplicity that seeks to benefit as wide a range of reader as possible.
-In that sense, perhaps I am closer to those quirky amateurs that used to be called antiquarians.
-I’m an enthusiast, and one that delights in micro-history.
+I’m an enthusiast that delights in micro-history.
+I’m not a professional historian nor an academic.
+This selective review is primarily about the love of what’s gone before, and the desire to unearth and retell adventures with a simplicity that I hope will benefit as wide a range of reader as possible.
+In that sense, maybe I’m closer to those quirky amateurs that used to be called antiquarians.

 The Antiquarians of former generations ‘collected together everything they could lay their hands on connected with whichever period in the past had taken their fancy.
 They had less a grand tale to tell, than a great love to express.'
 That’s what these pages essentially are.

-Having said that, each ‘story’ on this entire website has a clear source so that students, preachers, and any who are interested, can follow up for further study, or at least cite a reference with a degree of confidence.
-That’s surely better than saying that you merely read it on the internet, or on some blog.
+Having said that, each ‘story’ on this entire website has a source so that students, preachers, and any who are interested, can follow up for further study, or at least cite a reference with confidence.
+That’s surely better than saying that you just read it on the internet, or on some blog.
 Please feel free to add a comment, additional sources, or make a suggestion if you feel any aspect of what you read could be improved.

 I hope you enjoy spending some time here.